phimisci/verifybibtex-os/README.md

 These errors concern the overall structure of the .bib file.
 If these errors are present, the file is not a valid bibtex bibliography.
 This may include overall parsing errors, invalid blocks, or empty files.

 ## Critical errors
 Critical errors are errors that are likely to cause problems when using the bibliography in a citation manager or when compiling a document.
 These errors should be fixed before using the bibliography.
+This section also includes obviously missing information, such as missing book or article titles etc.

 1. Checks if every field except the last one ends with a comma.
-2. Checks if several characters, such as "&", "%", and "\#", are escaped.
+2. Checks if characters, such as "&", "%", and "\#", are escaped.
+3. Checks if incollection has date, booktitle, and editor fields.
+4. Checks if article has a title field.
+5. Checks if a field is entirely wrapped in curly braces.

 ## Warnings
+Warnings are less critical than errors but should still be fixed.
+They may indicate potential problems with the bibliography or with the citation.
+This section includes warnings about missing information that is not critical for the citation but may be important for the reader.

+1. Checks if less critical characters, such as "$", "^", _", and "~", are escaped.
+2. For articles: Checks if article has a DOI or URL.
+3. For articles: Checks if article has an indicated page range or article numbers.
+4. For incollections: Checks if incollection entries have an editor, publisher, and a page range.
+5. In case of thesis entries, make sure that they do not have a "type" field.
+6. Checks if author or editor fields include 'et al' or 'and others' (which should be avoided).
-3. Checks if title includes more than one pair of curly braces.
+7. Checks if title fields include many curly braces.
 If so, warn the user to check whether this is correct.
-1. Checks if article has a DOI.
-2. Checks if article has pages or article numbers.
-3. Checks if article includes title.
-4. Checks if incollection has "date", "year", or "pubstate" field.
-5. Checks if a field is entirely wrapped in curly braces (critical) or has many curly braces (warning).
-6. Checks if an author or editor field includes "et al" or "and others" (warning).

 # About
 This application was developed by Thomas Jurczyk (thomjur on GitHub) for the journal [Philosophy and the Mind Sciences](https://philosophymindscience.org/) as part of a project funded by the German Research Foundation (DFG).